 4. Return on Assets (RoA)

-5. Profit margin
+5. Profit Margin

 6. Current Ratio

-A value of less than 1.0 indicates a business has higher debts than short term assets.
-The current ratio will show the business vulnerability to any downturn in the economy or in the industry sector.
-Current ratio is calculated by dividing the current assets by current liabilities, both these values are found in the balance sheet.
+A value of less than 1.0 indicates a business has higher debts than short-term assets.
+The current ratio will show the business vulnerability to any downturn in the economy or sector.
+The current ratio is calculated by dividing current assets by current liabilities, both these values are found in the balance sheet.

 7. Quick Ratio